jennybc/stat545a-2013-hw06_baik-jon/report/stat545a-2013-hw06_baik-jon.md

 ## Aren't the Holidays Nice?

-Next we will check the parking tickets data during the holidays.
+We will check the parking tickets data during the holidays.
 We consider the [9 statutory holidays we have in B.C.](http://www.labour.gov.bc.ca/esb/facshts/stats.htm): New Year's, Good Friday, Victoria Day, Canada Day, B.C.
 Day, Labour Day, Thanksgiving Day, Remembrance Day, and Christmas Day (this data was before the creation of Family Day).

-Presumably, people have more time to drive around during the holidays.
+I assume that people have more time to drive around and visit parts of Vancouver during the holidays.
 Will we see fewer, or more parking violations during the holidays?
 We can see the number of parking tickets given during each holday in the range of the data set.
 To have a point of comparison, we also plot the overall mean daily number of parking tickets (black), the weekday mean number (blue), and the weekend mean number (red).

 <img src="../figures/08_holiday-vs-avgs.svg" style="width: 800px;"/>